 Then the devil took him to the holy city and had him stand on the highest point of the temple.
 "If you are the Son of God," he said, "throw yourself down.
 For it is written: 'He will command his angels concerning you, and they will lift you up in their hands, so that you will not strike your foot against a stone.'"
 Matthew 4:5-6

 Jesus walked in the shadow of the Almighty.
 He knew the secret place of the Father.
 He could not be deceived.
 Even though the devil spewed his lies, Jesus knew already that He was covered by the shadow of the Lord.

 Angels were with Jesus always.
 They were helping him, just not in the way that Satan taunted Him with.

 Then the devil went away, and angels came and took care of Jesus.
 Matthew 4:11 NLT

 The LORD says, "I will rescue those who love Me.
 I will protect those who trust in My name.
 When they call on Me, I will answer; I will be with them in trouble.
 I will rescue and honor them.
 I will reward them with a long life and give them My salvation."
 Psalm 91:14-16 NLT

 Oh, what a sweet promise.
 God’s promises are everlasting.
 What He says is true and will happen.
-He is protection; He is our place of safety.
+He is our protector; He is our place of safety.
 How do we know this?